kndndrj/nvim-projector/EXTENSIONS.md

     {
+      label = "Say Something", -- Display name action = function() vim.cmd('echo "Something"')  end -- command to run - must be an anonymous function nested = { -- list of nested actions (to be displayed as a submenu)... if action is specified, this has no effect {
+	  label = "Say Nothing",
+	  action = function() vim.cmd('echo "Nothing"')  end
+	},
+	-- ...
+      },
-      label = "Say Something", -- Display name action = function() vim.cmd('echo "Something"')  end -- command to run - must be an anonymous function override = false, -- optional parameter to run the task without the output even appearing -- use this only on certain conditions, otherwise the task selector won't ever appear },
+      override = false, -- optional parameter to run the task without the output even appearing -- use this only on certain conditions, otherwise the task selector won't ever appear -- Can only apply to action field!
+    },
   }
 end